WilliamAufort/ImageIndexing/README.md

 After compiling the project, in the build folder you will find the different executables.

-More details about each of them.
+More details about each of them:

-	./indexing image.pgm

-returns a vector of scalar quantities which describes the shape.
-Here, we just compute the distribution of the granulometric values on the shape.

 	./retrieval image.pgm